CumulusNetworks/docs/content/guides/nvidia-air/Continuous-Integration.md

 The configurations and deployment mechanism must be stored in a centralized git repository.
 Common git repositories include {{<exlink url="https://github.com" text="Github">}} and {{<exlink url="https://gitlab.com" text="Gitlab">}}.

-Infrastructure as code can exist in many way.
+Infrastructure as code can exist in many ways.
 Below are two methods that can be used for implementing a CI solution.

 #### Simple IAC

 The simplest form of IAC involves backing up and restoring configurations using a centralized configuration repository.
-Use this publicly available {{<exlink url="https://gitlab.com/cumulus-consulting/features/simple-iac/" text="Simple IAC">}} repository that can be used to backup and restore files.
-Any changes committed to this repository would result in a pipeline run of the CI workflow.
+NVIDIA Netowrking provides a free publicly available repository that can be used to backup and restore files.
+Fork this {{<exlink url="https://gitlab.com/cumulus-consulting/features/simple-iac/" text="Simple IAC">}} repository, run it in your environment to back up your configurations, then use it to restore or apply and configuration changes.
+Any changes committed to the backed up configurations obtained through this repository would result in a pipeline run of the CI workflow.

 #### Advanced IAC